c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 -------------------------------

-The other thing to keep in mind is the speed of the the Sid.
+The other thing to keep in mind is the speed of the the sid.
 Many trackers generate sids that play at 50.125Hz (PAL's speed).
-It is ideal, but not all are like that.
-So double check that (eg: SidTracker64).
+That is ideal, but not all trackers are like that.
+So double check that (eg: SidTracker64 doesn't use 50.125Hz).

 To make something work at a certain speed on the C64, there are two
 ways: